Gman-Superfly/AKIRA/foundations/pomdp/POMDP_SIM.md

 minimize E[‖ŷ - x_{t+1}‖²]  subject to  ŷ = f_θ(x_{t-T:t})
 ```

 This is a **Lagrangian mechanics** problem.
 The error map shows the potential energy surface.
 The prediction follows gradient flow on this surface.
-The pump cycle is a **limit cycle** in the energy landscape.
+The pump cycle is a **limit cycle** in the energy surface.

 Physical analogies emerge because the math is the same:
 - MSE ↔ potential energy